openred-security/openred-orui/RESPONSIBILITIES.md

 ### Manage Roadmap

 Ensure the repo highlights features that should be elevated to the project roadmap.
 Be clear about the feature’s status, priority, target version, and whether or not it should be elevated to the roadmap.
-Any feature that you want highlighted on the openred Roadmap should be tagged with "roadmap".
+Any feature that you want highlighted on the OpenSearch Roadmap should be tagged with "roadmap".
+The OpenSearch [project-meta maintainers](https://github.com/opensearch-project/project-meta/blob/main/MAINTAINERS.md) will highlight features tagged "roadmap" on the project wide [OpenSearch Roadmap](https://github.com/orgs/opensearch-project/projects/1).

 ### Add Continuous Integration Checks